-- 4.1 The existing Accounting Policies will be reviewed to reflect the changes in the 2017 Code of Practice and also to provide further explanation of other existing policies.
-The current policies are attached at Appendix A. Members are asked to consider the accounting policies as outlined to provide the basis for the preparation of the 2017/18 Accounts.
-Any changes required to Accounting Policies following review will be reported to the Committee in March. - 4.2 To facilitate Members understanding of the accounts, the accounting policies and the main changes required as a result of the 2017 Code of Practice, a training session will be proposed for Members in June/July.
+- 4.1 The existing Accounting Policies have been updated for the 2020/21 Statement of Accounts.
+However, at the time of writing, the 2020/21 Code of Practice Guidance notes have yet to be published showing the required changes in Accounting Policies for 2020/21.
+The updated policies are attached at Appendix A. Members are asked to consider the accounting policies as outlined to provide the basis for the preparation of the 2020/21 Accounts.
+If there are any subsequent significant changes to the policies following publication of the Guidance Notes, these will be reported to the Committee at the next meeting. - 4.2 To facilitate Members understanding of the accounts, the accounting policies and the main changes required as a result of the 2020 Code of Practice, a training session will be proposed for Members in June/July.